felipedelosh/PruebaTecnicaSIER/README.md

 - date_last_update >> Is a timedate of server when the event is modify.
 - status_event >> only two types PendingRevision | Revisated
 - visible >> Integer 1 or 0  to indicates if event is delete or not delete
+- gestion >> Integer 1 or 0 to indicates if event need gestion

 # 3 -> About the routes